Territorial claims in Antarctica: Towards an international treaty

 The International Geophysical Year was pivotal in establishing a cooperative international framework in Antarctica, and led on to the Antarctic Treaty System in 1959.

 Meanwhile, in an attempt at ending the impasse, the United Kingdom submitted an application to the International Court of Justice in 1955 to adjudicate between the territorial claims of the United Kingdom, Argentina, and Chile.
 This proposal failed, as both Latin American countries rejected submitting to an international arbitration procedure.

 Negotiations towards the establishment of an international condominium over the continent first began in 1948, involving the 8 claimant countries: United Kingdom, Australia, New Zealand, US, France, Norway, Chile and Argentina.
 This attempt was aimed at excluding the Soviet Union from the affairs of the continent and rapidly fell apart when the USSR declared an interest in the region, refused to recognize any claims of sovereignty and reserved the right to make its own claims in 1950.

 An important impetus toward the formation of the Antarctic Treaty System in 1959 was the International Geophysical Year (IGY), 1957–1958.
 This year of international scientific cooperation triggered an 18-month period of intense Antarctic science.
 More than 70 existing national scientific organisations then formed IGY committees, and participated in the cooperative effort.
 The British established Halley Research Station in 1956 by an expedition from the Royal Society.
 Sir Vivian Fuchs headed the Commonwealth Trans-Antarctic Expedition, which completed the first overland crossing of Antarctica in 1958.
 In Japan, the Japan Maritime Safety Agency offered ice breaker Sōya as the South Pole observation ship and Showa Station was built as the first Japanese observation base on Antarctica.

 France contributed with Dumont d'Urville Station and Charcot Station in Adélie Land.
 The ship Commandant Charcot of the French Navy spent nine months of 1949/50 at the coast of Adélie Land, performing ionospheric soundings.
 The US erected the Amundsen–Scott South Pole Station as the first permanent structure directly over the South Pole in January 1957.

+Treaty agreed

 Finally, to prevent the possibility of military conflict in the region, the United States, United Kingdom, the Soviet Union, and 9 other countries with significant interests negotiated and signed the Antarctic Treaty in 1959.
 The treaty entered into force in 1961 and sets aside Antarctica as a scientific preserve, established freedom of scientific investigation, and banned military activity on that continent.
 The treaty was the first arms control agreement established during the Cold War.